 Guide to Public Meetings

-- The Town Council meets the first Wednesday every month at 7 p.m. in the Fairfax Women’s Club (45 Park Road).
-In addition to their regular meetings, they occasionally hold a special meeting or study sessions on a topic.
+- The Town Council meets the first Wednesday every month at 6:30 p.m. in the Fairfax Women’s Club (45 Park Road).
+In addition to their regular meetings, they occasionally hold a special meeting or study session on a topic.
 All of these meetings are open to the public and information about them can be found under the Public Meeting section of the Town website.

 - Boards and Commission meetings are also open to the public.
 For a list of these groups, visit the Boards and Commissions page.

 - At least 72 hours prior to a regular (monthly) public meeting, the agenda and any applicable staff reports are made available to the public.